rlhickey/bias-cascade/README.md

 **Truth may not persist without bias.**

+>The ash doesn't know whose fire it came from.
+It still shapes the ground.

 An engine for truth-persistence under pressure.
 Four-mode ring generates compounding pressure, folds to residue or exhausts to Null.
 Geometry proven substrate-agnostic.
 Human application: observer inside the ring, cost drawn from bonded substrate.

 Ten papers.
 Thirty-four falsifiers.
 All open.